Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 With stats like these, it is clear that immunization against the flu has a positive effect on people of all ages.
 But current national and provincial vaccination rates remain far from ideal, despite the human and economic toll of infectious diseases like the flu.

-The Ontario Lung Association and its medical societies are working to spread the message that getting vaccinated is one of the most important things that people of all ages can do to protect their lung health, especially if they are at higher risk of serious complications due to their age.
+The Lung Health Foundation and its medical societies are working to spread the message that getting vaccinated is one of the most important things that people of all ages can do to protect their lung health, especially if they are at higher risk of serious complications due to their age.
 Read More

 Tobacco Reduction in Youth Partnerships: Supporting Youth to Decrease Smoking Rates in Northwestern Ontario